 Thom Fougere Studio

-Fougere was the creative director at EQ3 for most of the 2010s.
+Fougere was the creative director at EQ3 for most of the 2010s, and is becoming a big name among Canadian furniture designers.
 His design ability and eye for angles is singular.
 The work done at his Winnipeg-based studio demonstrates a variety of influences, while not relying too heavily on any one tradition, which sounds like the basis for an enduring style.

 Alykhan Velji Designs